Contracts

 What's included

-Draft up to three NZ product specification schedules for manufacturing or supply contracts, with terms matched to technical requirements.
+We prepare up to three product specification schedules tailored to your manufacturing or supply agreements.
+Each schedule is customised to match your technical and commercial requirements.

 FAQs